Mental Health & Wellbeing

 Break the silence and stigma by talking about mental health, sharing stories, educating your staff, and inviting speakers and third-party services to employee meetings and events.
 There’s a lot you can do to create awareness, get people thinking and talking, and jump-start engagement, but it’s important that each method works to empower employees.

 The importance of transparent communications when promoting a cultural shift to acknowledge mental, emotional, and financial health is monumental.
 No matter how effective a wellness program could be, your employees must feel safe and comfortable before they engage.

 Encourage self-care, mental health, exercise and non-judgemental speech during work hours.
 Allow employees to work where they feel productive and inspired.
 Provide employees with alternative areas to hang out or conduct business in.
 Allow employees to take a break and get out of the office when they need to.

 When you know you want to offer your workforce unparalleled support in areas outside of their career path, implementing a wellness program at work that is comprehensive and goes beyond physical initiatives – such as offering financial workshops, mindfulness courses and resources to improve employees’ emotional and mental health – is essential.
 Look past traditional plans and one-size-fits-all programs; your workforce deserves all-encompassing well-being support.

 Routinely monitoring and adjusting

-Once your robust wellness program is in effect, gaps and inefficiencies will come to light, but by monitoring, collecting employee feedback, and molding the program to your company’s and employees’ exact needs, it will prove to be one of your organization’s healthiest and most valuable assets – driving everyone and everything forward.
+Once your robust wellness program is in effect, gaps and inefficiencies will come to light, but by monitoring, collecting employee feedback, and moulding the program to your company’s and employees’ exact needs, it will prove to be one of your organisation’s healthiest and most valuable assets – driving everyone and everything forward.

 Diversity Australia ensures that the impact of wellbeing interventions on productivity, engagement and ultimately internal business returns, is measured to ensure your investment in your people pays off for you and for them.